- Minimalist cabin

 It’s not that the 2020 Audi TT doesn’t care about passengers, it’s just that it doesn’t really want them.
 This car’s interior is well-wrought and comfortable, but only for the person staring at the screen framed by its thick-rimmed steering wheel.
 We score the TT at 4 out of 10, with its cramped space and so-so outward vision buoyed by its quality feel.

 The front bucket seats are well-bolstered and ready for action, and they offer a good range of adjustment with plenty of leg and foot room.
 There’s technically a rear seat in the TT coupe, but it’s really an extension of the trunk.
-Speaking of, it’s quite small.
+Speaking of, it’s small.

 Materials are a highlight, with nice leather covering the seats, low-sheen material on the dash and doors, and the feeling of solid assembly throughout.